node-ipc/node-ipc/README.md

 #node-ipc
-*a nodejs module for local and remote Inter Process Communication*
+*a nodejs module for local and remote Inter Process Communication* for Linux, Mac and Windows.

 **npm install node-ipc**